SergeyKstnko/Sudoku/README.md

 * When user presses Space bar it solves the board for him
 * Timer that tracks time lapsed since user started the game

+#TODO:
+* Update colors of the game to make it more appealing to the eye

 ![Beggining of the game](https://user-images.githubusercontent.com/7826894/170151510-aa2ea65e-1ef3-4c06-a5c5-53cd72c3f7be.png)
 ![Algorithm is attemoting to solve the board](https://user-images.githubusercontent.com/7826894/170151516-6aa5d1fc-36d2-4e09-a8ec-f0030334df69.png)
 ![Algorithm is backtracking](https://user-images.githubusercontent.com/7826894/170151525-4c3b67a4-d52c-4943-aad1-aed02b79f2df.png)